-The Board acknowledges the legitimate interests of various stakeholders such as Employees, Clients, Customers, Government Authorities, Creditors and the Community as a whole.
-As a good Corporate Citizen, it encourages compliance and commitment to appropriate corporate practices that are fair and ethical via its Code of Conduct.
+As a good Corporate Citizen, the Company encourages compliance with and commitment to appropriate corporate practices that are fair and ethical, via its Code of Conduct.

-DIRECTORS' REPORT
+DIRECTORS' REPORT 2013

-The directors present their report on the consolidated entity (referred to hereafter as the 'consolidated entity' or 'Group') consisting of AMA Group Limited and the entities it controlled for the year ended 30 June 2012.
+The directors present their report on the consolidated entity (referred to hereafter as the 'Company', 'consolidated entity' or 'Group') consisting of AMA Group Limited and the entities it controlled for the year ended 30 June 2013.